Tuwaiq-DS-ML-bootcamp-V-9/Usecase-8-Project-5/README.md

 # 📊 Coursera Courses Analysis

 ## 📌 Project Overview
-This project focuses on **Exploratory Data Analysis (EDA)** of a Coursera courses dataset.
+This project focuses on Exploratory Data Analysis (EDA) and Unsupervised Machine Learning using a dataset obtained through web scraping from the Coursera website.
 The goal is to uncover insights about course subjects, institutions, trending skills, and popular course topics.
+Additionally, the project involves clustering the courses using K-Means, K-Modes, and DBSCAN algorithms to identify patterns and groupings within the data.

 ## 📂 Dataset Information
 - **File Name:** `Coursera.csv`